w0ng/wongdev.com/content/most-popular-arch-linux-apps-2013.md

 results collected with `pkgstats`.

-At the time of writing, there are 526 responses to the 2012 survey, 527 responses to the 2013 survey and 37,153,133 packages submitted via `pkgstats`.
+At the time of writing, there are 526 responses to the 2012 survey, 527 responses to the 2013 survey and 33,647 user submissions to `pkgstats`.
 Comparisons of apps were chosen based on the highest number of votes for each category in the 2013 survey.